What Type of Hammock is Best for Car Camping?

 If I buy a receiver hitch hammock mount, how much does it cost to DIY the actual hammock stand part versus buying a pre-made one?

 Buying a receiver hitch hammock mount system, like the ones from McLean Metalworks, can set you back around $300-$500.
 If you're handy with metal and have access to a welder, you might be able to build a similar setup for $100-$200 in raw materials.
 But honestly, for a first-timer, buying pre-made saves a lot of headaches and potential structural failures.
-I tried fabbing a bike rack once.
 It was... not good.

 Do I really need a special hammock suspension system, or can I just use paracord I already have?

 You can technically use paracord, but it's a rookie mistake that leads to a saggy hang and potential tree damage.
 Most quality suspension systems use wide webbing straps (like 1-inch or 1.5-inch) to distribute pressure on the trees.
 Paracord is too thin and can cut into the bark.
 Plus, adjusting paracord for the perfect sag is a pain; systems with whoopie slings or buckle straps are much easier.
-My first trip, I used paracord and a very unhappy-looking oak tree.
+Paracord alone is hard on trees; use proper tree straps.

 What if I hang my hammock between two trees and it's way too low to the ground?
-I keep kicking dirt when I try to get in.
+It's easy to keep kicking dirt when getting in.

 That's a common issue when you're still figuring out your hang.
 The fix is usually in your suspension.
 If you have adjustable straps or whoopie slings, you can shorten them to lift the hammock higher.
 If you have fixed-length straps, you might need to find trees that are further apart or higher up.
 Don't try to 'jump' into it; that's how you end up on the ground.
 Sit down gently and swing your legs in.